kdmcquire-creator/codex-peak10-enterprise-automation/pillar2-email-intelligence/LAUNCH_LOG.md

 - operators can review, approve, and revisit event drafts across Morning Brief sessions
 - calendar creation remains explicitly human-approved instead of silently automating scheduling

+### Event-Draft Approval And Create-Event UX

+What changed:

+- the review surface now exposes saved event-draft state more fully, including status, created-event metadata, and scheduled event times
+- saved event drafts in context now show operator actions for `Approve draft` and `Create event` when the workflow state allows it
+- calendar-event creation now retries once after resetting the cached Graph client when Graph returns `401`/`403` auth-style failures, which helps after fresh admin consent without requiring a manual app restart

+Why it matters:

+- operators can move from suggestion to approved event creation inside the same review surface instead of hopping between raw API calls
+- the event-draft workflow is now closer to a complete operator lane rather than a backend-only capability
+- fresh Graph permission grants are less likely to look broken just because the function runtime is still holding a stale app-only token

 ### Morning Brief Quality

 What changed: